 Office Intern: work directly in our office alongside Douglas our general manager and assist him in the day to day running of Spark.
 Tasks can include: sales and client attention work, office admin, booking coordination, school group logistical coordination (set up, serving at meal times, bedding assignments).
 This position will also on occasions teach a limited number of English classes.
 This position benefits from having opportunity to learn valuable office work skills and success habits.
 Needed skills: desire to develop office, sales and leaderships skills.
 Spanish level not important is this role.

 Spanish School Group Intern: this interns primary role is to assist with all to do with our school group programmes.
 They will work directly with the Director of Education and Group Chaperones.
 Their responsibilities can include: acting as assistant chaperone with groups on school trips, school group logistical coordination (set up, serving at meal times, bedding assignments) and school group admin, suppliers and sales roles.
-This position will speak Spanish with school group students and use this language mainly, meaning it is an excellent opportunity for an intern to progress quickly with their Spanish level and learn how to work effectively with children.
-An intermediate Spanish level is needed in this role and it is essential any candidate have a desire to push them-self hard with using the Spanish level they have.
+This position will speak Spanish with school group students and use this language mainly, and it is an excellent opportunity for an intern to learn how to work effectively with children.
+It is essential any candidate have a desire to push them-self hard with using the Spanish level they have.
 Also a love for working with children important and as in all intern positions the candidate must be adaptable and flexible and have growth learning mindset.

 Project Interns: intern who who do specific project orientated internship which often (but need not) links to their university degree.
 Project interns in the past have done: website development, vlogs, social media development, sales statistical analysis, marketing area reports, teaching resource development to name but a few.
 Usually are more short term placements.